P-cycle protection: Heuristic Method

 The first method of creating p-cycles is computationally intensive when the number of nodes is large.
 The Heuristic method presented called the ER-based unity-p-cycle, shows an attractive solution to solve the problem with creating p-cycles without the use of ILP.
 This method also has a solution that is close to that of an optimal solution, but without the extra computational time required.
 The general idea of the algorithm is to identify unity p-cycles that are able to protect as many working links as possible, this essentially reduces the number of spare units required for protection.
 A "unit p-cycle is able to protect one working link in opposite direction for every on cycle span and two working units for every straddling span.
-The number of spare units of a unity-p-cyle is equal to the number of the spans on the cycle."
+The number of spare units of a unity-p-cycle is equal to the number of the spans on the cycle."
 A ratio called ER is defined as the number of working links that are protected by the unity p-cycle to the number of spare units.
 The higher the ratio the better the efficiency of the protecting p-cycles and hence this is what the algorithm aims for.

 The method can be explained as follows as given in [6] is shown here: